 10. Send two final reminder emails.

 People forget.
 Things come up.
 Last-minute reminder emails -- specifically, one the day before, and one the day of -- give people enough time to finagle attendance around meetings and other items on their to-do list, but also not too much time that they'll forget about the webinar.
 It's only a day (or less!) away, after all.
-Again, include the webinar's hashtag and tell people to tweet if they have any questions.

 11. Market your webinar using social media.